dobbelina/Playground/README.md

 Added option is now that you can watch while you are downloading, this is especially useful on livestreams.

+This is done thru a "pipe", so no extra bandwith is being consumed.

 So here's how i do it: